 Measuring Border Collie Intelligence

-Coren had the help of 199 obedience trial judges, representing half the number of judges from the Canadian and American Kennel Club.
+This research has been largely credited to canine psychologist, Stanley Coren.
+He had the help of 199 obedience trial judges to help with his research.
 And while his idea was initially met with a lot of criticism, he received a huge response.

 The Dog Intelligence Criteria

 Using Coren’s dog intelligence criteria, the obedience judges evaluated and ranked several hundreds of dog breeds.
-With the data, Coren was able to finalize his list of most intelligent dog breeds.
+With the data from the judges, Coren was able to finalize his list of most intelligent dog breeds.
 His criteria for the trials was the following:

 - The number of repetitions necessary for a dog breed to learn an unknown command.
 As you may have guessed, the fewer repetitions needed, the higher the breed ranked.